 Cancer Support Group

-The group meets on the fourth Wednesday of every month from 7 - 8:30 pm in the Volney Howe Conference Room at Heywood Hospital.
-For more information regarding the Cancer Support Group, contact Linda LaRoche, RN in the Special Procedures Department at Heywood Hospital at (978) 630-6457.
+Heywood Hospital offers a cancer support program to anyone who wishes to participate.
+The group meets on the fourth Wednesday of every month from 7 - 8 pm in the Oncology Waiting Area at Heywood Hospital.
+For more information regarding the Cancer Support Group, contact the Oncology Department at Heywood Hospital at (978) 630-6457.